Yunus lauds IMF for its positive role in Bangladesh

 Yunus said the interim government had received an amazing response from governments around the world.

-"This has given a moral boost to the government—that we are not abandoned.
+"This has given a morale boost to the government—that we are not abandoned.

 "You mentioned the IMF.
 Yes, the IMF is also helpful.
 The World Bank is helpful.
 All the international institutions—not everyone uses those adjectives."